 We of course opted for the VIP bus and it worked out very well for us.
 We each had 2 seats to ourselves, the AC was blowing and there was a toilet on board.
-We were loaded up with some snacks and Anya even voluntarily brought out some of her homework!
+We were loaded up with some snacks and our daughter even voluntarily brought out some of her homework!
 This was actually a pretty relaxing 6 hours, that is once we actually got going.

 You see they did pick us up at our hotel, but on foot!
 The bus was parked several blocks away on a main street.
 We all had to lug our things several blocks, but the guide also made stops along the way to pick up others.
 It turned out that we walked a huge loop about triple the distance we needed to walk.
 That was less than pleasant, but we did finally get on the bus and enjoy that AC.

 Like clock work, we arrived at the ferry port.
 They offered a little shuttle to take you down to the pier.
 We ferried for about 45 min to the island of Koh Chang!

 Upon arrival at the ferry port, you have the option of booking your return to Bangkok, with exact dates or open-ended.
 This was 300 baht ($10) per person.
 We declined as we weren’t sure if we were going back via Bangkok.